 Everest Fallacy: a logical error, the confusion of the extreme and the normal.

-The Everest Fallacy can best be explained with an example.
+The Everest Fallacy can best be explained by an example.
 In the second century BCE, there was a rule in Rome that soldiers were not to serve for more than six campaigns.
-However, there was a tendency that men had to be under arms more often.
-Ancient historians often illustrate this development by referring to a speech that was, according to the Roman historian Livy, delivered by one Spurius Ligustinus in 171 BCE.note[History of Rome since its Foundation 42.34] If we are to believe Livy -and there is no reason not to- this warrior had been serving in twenty-two campaigns, and now demanded not to be demoted.
+There was, however, a tendency for men to be under arms more often.
+Ancient historians often illustrate this development by referring to a speech that was, according to the Roman historian Livy, delivered by one Spurius Ligustinus in 171 BCE.note[History of Rome since its Foundation 42.34] If we are to believe Livy -and there is no reason not to- this warrior had served in twenty-two campaigns, and now demanded not to be demoted.

 This mistake is often made, for example in descriptions of the city of Rome as a place full of violence, corruption, and sexual licentiousness.
 This image can be fully based on written sources that are factually true, and yet, the overall picture may be wrong, because these sources are often written by Christian or Pagan moralists, who had reasons to mention the extremes.

 This fallacy, which can be qualified as a special case of the fallacy of eliminating qualification, was called "Everest Fallacy" by the British ancient historian Keith Hopkins (1934-2004):